BassHero/switch-to-xbox/README.md

 ![Badge em Desenvolvimento](http://img.shields.io/static/v1?label=Status&message=under%20development&color=GREEN&style=for-the-badge)

-Steps to install the latest version on Ubuntu 22.04:
+How to install the latest version on Ubuntu 22.04:

-Open the terminal (Ctrl + Alt + T) and type the following commands:
+Download the latest release script, turn it executable, and run it, or...

-=
+## Open the terminal (Ctrl + Alt + T) and type the following commands:

 $ cd ~/Downloads